How To Read Classic Newspaper Strips And Why You Should

 The Golden Age of Comics in which we find ourselves today may be so big, so grand, so stuffed with new books of every stripe that entire categories are in danger of getting passed over in discussions of what's out there and what's important.
 Lost in the explosion of translated manga as a bookstore phenomenon, the surge of interest in superhero-related films and their graphic novel forebears, the emergence of popular on-line comics and the rise of the literary graphic novel lies the second great age of newspaper strip reprints.
 It is an amazing time to be a fan of older comic strips.
 Following the success of the Complete Peanuts series at Fantagraphics and the massive sales for

 Far Side and

 Calvin and Hobbes slip-cased editions from Andrews McMeel have come a flood of classic and new classic titles in ready-for-your-bookshelf format.
-Among the titles out there fighting for display space and catalog inches with Watchmen and
+Among the titles out there fighting for display space and catalog inches with

 Fruits Basket and

 Achewood are such tried and true giants of the form as

 Mutt and Jeff,